How to Copy a Page from One WordPress Site to Another

 /*

-* Allows to copy WordPress page to another site
+* Allows you to copy WordPress page to another site

 * @author Misha Rudrastyh